About the Village

 The Maze

-Installed in 2004, the Maze can be found at the eastern end of the village beside Hardwick Road.
-Planted with thyme and overlooked by a sundial, this is a haven for wildlife and picnickers.
+Installed in 2004, the Maze can be found at the eastern end of the village off Muddy Lane, south of Hardwick Road.
+Surrounded by a variety of native trees and shrubs and with a sundial at its centre, this is a haven for wildlife and picnickers.